Bogong Moth – Nourishment

 There is an indication of ‘giving yourself away’ at this time.
 One of the reasons it’s important to make sure we are at our best, is so that in times of crisis and emergency we are able to provide for others less fortunate than ourselves.
 Bogong moth may be asking you to give away your time, energy and resources to others who are less fortunate than you, including friends that are going through a tough time, or even strangers who you feel you could help somehow.

-In Indigenous Australian wisdoms, bogong moth has special wisdoms and lessons to teach to men, and champions many different definitions and expressions of masculinity.
+In Indigenous Australian wisdom and teachings, bogong moth has special wisdoms and lessons to teach to men, and champions many different definitions and expressions of masculinity.
 If you identify as male and bogong moth has flown into your life, this may be an initiatory time for you, or a time of profound change.

 Feasts and celebrations are indicated with the presence of bogong moth.
 Celebrate your life through food; consider making a dinner for loved ones, or indulging a sweet tooth with a close friend or family member.
 Alternatively, consider making your own meal times a celebration of your ongoing health and nutrition.
 Value everything that you eat, savour each bite, and consciously think about how what you eat will help your body to maintain its energy.